Deirdre O'Brien, SEO & Marketing

 This might sound obvious and not at all like a hack, but you’d be surprised at how much having a set weekly and daily plan can improve your productivity.
 As coders, there's always a new feature to configure or endless bugs to fix, and while you might want to try and get it all done in a day, remember that Rome wasn't built in a day.
 Trying to do everything at once can actually lead to getting very little done, so it is essential that you divide and conquer.

-There are so many planning and prioritization methods out there, so you need to find the right fl0ow that works for you.
+There are so many planning and prioritization methods out there, so you need to find the right flow that works for you.
 At the beginning of every week and day, create a list of tasks and write down how long you think it will take you to complete each one.
 Be realistic in the approach and think of 3-4 tasks that are the most important to do.
 Experienced coders all suggest starting the most daunting task first, as getting that out of the way means it won't be hanging over your head all day as you try to complete the tasks that are a little less painful!
+One good example comes from our friends at gitential: make a prioritized checklist of things to do.

 Another method that is used by the likes of LinkedIn CEO Jeff Weiner and former First Last, Michelle Obama is the timeboxing approach.
 If you are initially having trouble with time management, this method is for you.
 This technique has gained popularity because of the big names who swear by it, and the concept was first introduced by James Martin, the author of the book Rapid Application Development, as a part of agile software development.